-Endlessly tweaking Anki won’t cut it.
+You may be tweaking at the wrong places.
 Learn why in the free mini-course, Using Anki Efficiently.

 Otherwise, you can read the manifesto down below…